jordicapellad3s/easyway/README.md

 - Install dependencies using `npm install`
 - Run the app using `npm run dev`
 - Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+- Add your own co:here API key in the `.env` file